syncfusion-content/wpf-docs/wpf/PivotGrid/Freeze-Headers.md

 {% endhighlight %}

-For *Code-behind*, refer to the following code sample.s
+For *Code-behind*, refer to the following code sample.

 {% highlight C# %}